Scarabaeus1031/NEXAH/nexah/field_layer/README.md

 The MESO layer builds on FIELD:

-- FIELD → provides geometry
+- FIELD → provides flow representation
-- MESO → computes risk on that geometry
+- MESO → computes risk-related quantities

-Without FIELD, MESO operates only on discrete structures.
+Without FIELD, MESO operates on discrete states.
-With FIELD, MESO gains access to continuous risk landscapes.
+With FIELD, MESO gains access to **continuous dynamics information**.

 ---

 ## Relationship to NEXAH Navigation

-Navigation in NEXAH is not performed on states alone, but within the FIELD:
+Navigation in NEXAH operates on the FIELD:

-> trajectories are guided along the geometry of the field
+> trajectories are interpreted and guided based on flow structure

 This enables:

-- smoother navigation
+- trajectory-aware control
-- early avoidance of unstable regions
+- smoother adjustments
-- geodesic-based path planning
+- early reaction to dynamic changes

 ---